Piracy off the coast of Somalia: 2012

-A visit, board, search and seizure team from Kidd boarded the dhow, a traditional Arabian sailing vessel, and detained 15 suspected pirates who had been holding a 13-member Iranian crew hostage for several weeks.
+A team from Kidd boarded the dhow, a traditional Arabian sailing vessel, and detained 15 suspected pirates who had been holding a 13-member Iranian crew hostage for several weeks.
 Al Molai had been hijacked and used as a mothership for pirate operations throughout the Persian Gulf, members of the Iranian vessel's crew reported.

+Acting on intelligence, USS Carney boarded the Indian-flagged dhow Al Qashmi on 6 January.
+By the time the search team boarded, all evidence of potential piracy had been disposed of, though the crew said they were hijacked by the nine pirates on board from a different vessel.
+The nine suspected pirates were disarmed and given sufficient fuel and provisions to return to Somalia.